abhinav1612/ContactManager_Play/README.md

 In the Real-time application all System.out.println() statements will be replaced by proper Logger statements.

-By Default a user will be created with username as "admin@scalegrid.com"  and password as "admin", when first time appliaction is started.
+By Default a user will be created with username as "admin@scalegrid.com"  and password as "admin", when first time appliaction is started.(as part of Bootstrap Job)

 As it is a demo application, proper validation and error handling was not done.